kwojcicki/kwojcicki.github.io/_posts/2022-10-23-MANUAL-SELF-HOSTED-C#.md

 ## Isn't this the same as mocking?

-Yes and no. Yes we will need to manually setup the test data, but no we do not need to explicitly define the behavior of our dependencies.
+Yes and no. Yes we we'll need to manually setup the test data, but no we do not need to explicitly define the behavior of our dependencies.
 That's a huge win given our dependencies can at any moment introduce a hidden change (that isn't technically a breaking change) but will break your implementation.
 This is the reverse of [Hyrum's Law](https://www.hyrumslaw.com/) where you want to minimize the chances of a breaking API change making it's way to production.
-Ideally using unit tests with self hosted webservers will only you and your coworkers to instantly know if a change will break any of your downstream dependencies and either provide them with a migration strategy or gives you the ability to rethink your current approach.
+Ideally using unit tests with self hosted webservers will allow you and your coworkers to instantly know if a change will break a downstream dependency and either provide them with a migration strategy or the opportunity to rethink your current approach.

 ## How do we handle 3rd party dependencies

 Unfortunately in the case of 3rd party dependencies you only really have two options.
-Either use their in memory implementation ([CosmosDB in memory configuration flag](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.UsageNotes.html) or [Embedded Redis](https://github.com/kstyrc/embedded-redis) are such examples) or continue mocking out these dependencies and ask the maintainers to provide you with an in memory option.
+Either use their in memory implementation ([DynamoDB in memory configuration flag](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.UsageNotes.html) or [Embedded Redis](https://github.com/kstyrc/embedded-redis) are such examples) or continue mocking out these dependencies and ask the maintainers to provide you with an in memory option.